Tingwei-Zhang/Soft-Prompts-Go-Hard/README.md

 <h1 align="center"> <i>Soft Prompts Go Hard:</i>   <br>
-Steering Visual Language Models with Hidden Meta-Instructions </h1>
+Self-interpreting Adversarial Images </h1>

 <img src="interesting_examples/paper_review.png" alt="drawing" width="1000"/>

-We introduce a new type of indirect injection vulnerabilities in language models that operate on images: hidden ``meta-instructions'' that influence how the model interprets the image and steer the model's outputs to express an adversary-chosen style, sentiment, or point of view.
+We introduce a new type of indirect, cross-modal injection attacks against visual language models that enable creation of self-interpreting images.
+These images contain hidden “meta-instructions” that control how models answer users’ questions about the image and steer their outputs to express an adversary-chosen style, sentiment, or point of view.

-We explain how to create meta-instructions by generating images that act as soft prompts.
-Unlike jailbreaking attacks and adversarial examples, outputs resulting from these images are plausible and based on the visual content of the image, yet follow the adversary's (meta-)instructions.
-We describe the risks of these attacks, including misinformation and spin, evaluate their efficacy for multiple visual language models and adversarial meta-objectives, and demonstrate how they can ``unlock'' capabilities of the underlying language models that are unavailable via explicit text instructions.
-Finally, we discuss defenses against these attacks.
+Self-interpreting images act as soft prompts, conditioning the model to satisfy the adversary’s (meta-)objective while still producing answers based on the image’s visual content.
+Meta-instructions are thus a stronger form of prompt injection.
+Adversarial images look natural and the model’s answers are coherent and plausible—yet they also follow the adversary-chosen interpretation, e.g., political spin, or even objectives that are not achievable with explicit text instructions.

+We evaluate the efficacy of self-interpreting images for a variety of models, interpretations, and user prompts.
+We describe how these attacks could cause harm by enabling creation of self-interpreting content that carries spam, misinformation, or spin.
+Finally, we discuss defenses.

 ## Setup